RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Fold in the grated cassava until evenly combined—do not overmix.
+Fold in the grated cassava until evenly combined.

-While the base bakes, whisk together coconut cream, condensed milk, and egg yolks until smooth.
+Whisk together the coconut cream, condensed milk, and egg yolks.

 11/5/2025